 Best Vegetables for Tacos

 Truth be told, you can use almost any vegetable you like when making vegetable tacos.
-I have made them with everything from more traditional options like mushrooms and cauliflower to more creative versions with Butternut Squash and Black Beans or Sweet Potatoes and Spinach.
+I have made them with everything from more traditional options like potatoes, mushrooms, and cauliflower to more creative versions with Butternut Squash and Black Beans or Zucchini and Cilantro Slaw.

-However one of my favorite combinations to date are these grilled veggie tacos with portobello mushrooms, fresh zucchini, and corn.
+One of my favorite combinations are these grilled veggie tacos with portobello mushrooms, fresh zucchini, charred red onion, and corn.
 They have all the right flavors with the meatiness and earthiness of the mushrooms, sweetness from the corn, and brightness from the zucchini.
 Easy and delicious.

 Here are some other vegetables to consider when making veggie tacos: